FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

     </label>
 </div>

-If you want to use the API for your upload, check out [Part 2](api.md#uploading-api-basics)
+If you want to use the API for your upload, check out the box ["API calls from the terminal"](api.md#uploading-api-basics) in Part 2.

 ## Customizing the schema